 Yes, Chilly and I can once again take car rides together!
 I really couldn’t believe the difference in him.
 It was like night and day!
 He’s now calm but alert and happily gets in the car when it’s time to go.

 In fact, during the holidays last year, we packed up Chilly and Tulip in the car and made the 4,000-mile trek from Florida to Colorado and back together and without incident!
-You can read more about our trip and how to prepare for travel with your own dog here.
+You can read more about our trip and how to prepare for travel with your own dog in this blog post.

 For Chilly, this meant he arrived at our destination alert and ready to play with his doggie cousins.
 Without Cerenia, he would have stayed home and missed out on all the fun.